Consonant Cluster Reduction: Examples, Word Lists, and Activities

 4. Blending Sounds: gradually merging and blending the 2 target sounds together and practicing blending the sounds smoothly through repetition.

-5. Contrastive Therapy: Minimal pairs are pairs of words that differ by only one sound, such as ‘spin’ and ‘pin’ to learn to differentiate between similar sounds and improve their ability to produce consonant clusters correctly.
+5. Minimal Pairs: Consonant Cluster minimal pairs or contrastive speech therapy are pairs of words that differ by only one sound, such as ‘spin’ and ‘pin’ to learn to differentiate between similar sounds and improve their ability to produce consonant clusters correctly.

-Consistency and practice both in clinic but at home between in-clinic sessions are crucial in successfully overcoming these challenges, improve articulation and fluency over time.
+Consistency and practice both in clinic and at home between in-clinic sessions are crucial to successful consonant cluster reduction speech therapy and improving articulation and fluency over time.

 Is Consonant Cluster Reduction the same as consonant cluster simplification?